Sunday, December 24, 2023

 I do know that a lot of people who did go to the (actual live) concert did appreciate the concert movie, because, depending on where you're sitting, you're not always seeing everything and with the movie you are able to see these details much better.

 So, for some idiotic reason, I was thinking the concert movie was spliced together with the different cities she visited.
 I thought they would do that so it would be "fair"; surely they wouldn't just film the movie at one concert.
 In my mind, they would show a different era from a different city.
 But when I saw the movie, it appeared to be filmed on one night towards the end of her U.S. tour when she performed at SoFi Stadium in L.A.
 Then I saw an Instagram video of someone who was at her concert when the movie was being filmed and you could see some guy on stage with her, following her with a camera.
-Haha, that sounds so stalkerish and weird, like some guy just jumped on stage and started following her with a camera (like they would let that happen!)
+Haha, that sounds so stalkerish and weird, like some guy just jumped on stage and started following her with a camera (like they would let that happen!).
 No, this guy is clearly supposed to be there and he's obviously filming her for the movie.
 That's when I realized....duh, of course.
 The way the movie was filmed, OF COURSE there was someone on stage with her with some of the way the angles were shot.
 There's no way they could have filmed the movie the way they did if they just stuck a few stationery cameras around the stage.
 Let me give you a few examples of what I mean: 1) When she's performing "The Man" and she's at the top of that scaffolding prop they use for that song, there's a close up of her looking into the camera; 2) there's a 360 degree shot at one point.
 Unfortunately, I cannot remember what song this is during, but I love a good 360 degree shot.
 It's just so cinematic and epic!

-I was listening to the podcast Every Single Album: Taylor Swift (the best TS podcast in an ocean of TS podcasts, IMO!) where the two hosts were talking about the movie and from them I learned that movie was filmed at SoFi more than one night and that there were cameras everywhere.
+I was listening to the podcast Every Single Album: Taylor Swift (the best TS podcast in an ocean of TS podcasts, IMO!) where the two hosts were talking about the movie and from them I learned that the movie was filmed at SoFi more than one night and that there were cameras everywhere.
 (At least one of them was at one of those shows!)
 We do get some audience reactions during the movie and while that would be cool to be immortalized in the Taylor Swift Eras Concert movie, I do have to wonder how distracting that would be.
 Not just with all the cameras around, but also with the cameras that are on stage with her at all times too.
 I wonder if your experience is diminished in anyway.
 Not that I would know!
 So I looked up online to see when the concert was filmed (which is what I should have done in the first place instead of just assuming!) and found out they were filming the first three days of the six days she performed there.
 So they must have just used the best footage they had from each of those three concert and spliced that together.

 Okay, enough of this boring technical stuff!
 Let's talk about the good stuff: the music and the fashion!